 To clear an assignment, follow the steps above to reassign its Source field to None and assign its Target field to Off.
+To clear a MIDI control from an assignment, tap it in the list, and then tap Clear in the lower-left corner.

-To delete an assignment (the entire slot), tap it in the list, and then tap the trash-can icon in the lower-right corner.
+To delete an assignment (the entire slot), tap it in the list, and then tap Delete in the lower-left corner.

-To delete all assignments, press and hold Shift, and then tap the trash-can icon in the lower-right corner.
+To delete all assignments, press and hold Shift, and then tap Delete in the lower-left corner.
 In the window that appears, tap Remove All to continue or tap Cancel to not delete any assignments.